 Everyone needs friends as they play a big role in shaping who we are and introduce us to new things and ideas.
 As you grow older, some of your friendships will start to change, Changes in relationships are natural but not always easy.
 You may also begin to interact with more people, although not all of them will be close friends.

 But what are the views of teenagers about relationships?
-Teen Talk held several editorial meetings on the issue in different schools in Kisumu and Kisii and here are the various reactions:
+Straight Talk held several editorial meetings on the issue in different schools in Kisumu and Kisii and here are the various reactions:

 A student presented the following dilemma: “I am in form two and concerned about what we are told many times that mixed schools are places where boys and girls come to learn as brothers and sisters. but contrary to this, we are often warned to keep our distance.
 I have been a victim.
 After interacting with girls, I am always questioned by teachers about what we were discussing.
 I Therefore don’t understand why our school is a mixed school when we are not allowed to freely interact and share”